ogaml/ogaml/README.md

   * It is easy to render 2D text of any color and size using the module Text.
   It also provides a way to add effects (such as moving letters, changing color, etc...) in a modular and functional way.

+  * If you want to make an AAA-looking game with dozens of post-processing effects, the modules Framebuffer and Renderbuffer provide a high-level and safe way to create off-screen render targets.
+  All the rendering functions make use of first-class modules to provide some polymorphism.
+This allows you to easily switch between rendering to a window or to a framebuffer.

-## Building and installing OGAML (OSX/Linux only):
+## Building and installing OGaml (OSX/Linux only):

 You will need the following dependancies: